Artist LetterDear Artist,

 Speers Gallery Artists

-Kennebunk Free Library is pleased to be the venue for this unique exhibit.
+Kennebunk Free Library is pleased to host “Maine Impressions”.

 In keeping with the Library's mission of serving the diverse cultural, informational, educational and recreational needs of the community, the Library provides space for art exhibits.
 Exhibit materials may be organized and presented by the Library, members of the community, and not-for-profit groups within the guidelines set forth in the Exhibit Policy below.